Let’s write the next chapter of your mission—together.

 Jen operated as the Recreation and Cultural Arts Supervisor for Canton Leisure Services where she was a key member of their leadership team.
 During her tenure there, she oversaw a state-of-the-art 400-seat performing arts center, a community farmers market, summer camps, a youth & teen center, an award-winning therapeutic recreation program, and much more.
 She also proudly served as a liaison for the Canton Coalition for Inclusive Communities and the Commission for Culture, Arts, & Heritage.
 Her commitment to fund development contributed to the completion of several major capital projects, the launch of countless of new programs, and hundreds of thousands of dollars in financial support for important local initiatives.

-She has been proudly (and successfully) providing her grant writing skills to the Living & Learning Enrichment Center in Northville, since 2022.
+For the last 3 years, Jen has been proudly (and successfully) providing her grant writing, data collection, and community coalition building skills to the Living & Learning Enrichment Center in Northville.
 The organization supports individuals with disabilities and their families, offering life-, employment-, and social skill-building programs, resources, clinical interventions.

 Professional Bright Spots